CumulusNetworks/docs/content/nvidia-air/Custom-Topology.md

 {{<img src="/images/guides/nvidia-air/WorkspaceStart.png" alt="" width="200px">}}

 ### OOB Management Network
 On the **System Palette**, there is an option to toggle **Enable OOB**.
-Toggling this setting enables the out-of-band management network
-This setting creates an OOB network for you that connects all nodes with each other.
+Toggling this setting enables the out-of-band management network that connects all nodes with each other.
 It also adds an `oob-mgmt-switch` and `oob-mgmt-server` to your simulation.
 When you [enable SSH](https://docs.nvidia.com/networking-ethernet-software/nvidia-air/Quick-Start/#services) in your sim, you will SSH into the `oob-mgmt-server`, making this node an ideal start point for configuration.
 Air handles the configuration automatically for you.

 {{<img src="/images/guides/nvidia-air/EnableOOB.png" alt="" width="200px">}}

-You can manually add more `oob-mgmt-switches` and `oob-mgmt-servers` to your simulation if you need.
+You can manually add more `oob-mgmt-switches` and `oob-mgmt-servers` to your simulation if you need when this toggle is **off**.
 But the **Enable OOB** toggle must be enabled to use the OOB network.

 ## Custom Topologies with DOT Files
 Air supports creating custom topologies using DOT files.